top of page

 What happened on Bloody Sunday strengthened the Provisional IRA, increased nationalist resentment and hostility towards the Army and exacerbated the violent conflict of the years that followed.
 Bloody Sunday was a tragedy for the bereaved and the wounded, and a catastrophe for the people of Northern Ireland.

-Bloody Sunday Inquiry report by Lord Saville, 15th June, 2010.
+Lord Savill, Bloody Sunday Inquiry Report, 15th June, 2010.

 What happened on Bloody Sunday should never, ever have happened.
 The families of those who died should not have had to live with the pain and the hurt of that day and with a lifetime of loss.